[top]Introduction to Diphenhydramine

 will probably be fine.
 Avoid stronger stimulants like cocaine

-or other sedatives - Generally not recommended, the sedative effects of each drug will compound the other, being possibly dangerous, and most likely very unpleasant (excessive dizziness is a likely effect).
+- Generally not recommended, the sedative effects of each drug will compound the other, being possibly dangerous, and most likely very unpleasant (excessive dizziness is a likely effect).

 - Small doses of diphenhydramine combine very well with opiates, as they reduce the side effects of opiates such as itching and nausea, as well as potentiating the opiates somewhat.
 Bad reactions can occur taking more than about 125 mg of diphenhydramine, or 200 mg of dimenhydrinate.